-Although the efficacy of the technology has already been investigated in a number of studies, its application in livestock production is still limited to the research stage.
-Its efficacy in removing microbes in poultry barns has not yet been fully investigated and needs additional studies.
+Although the efficacy of ESP technology has already been investigated in a number of studies, its application in livestock production is still limited to the research stage.
+ESP efficacy in removing microbes in poultry barns has not yet been fully investigated and needs additional studies.
 Detailed economic analyses such as those that look into energy savings from reduced power requirements during winter and productivity gains from improved air quality against both ESP installation and operating costs are still lacking.
 Moreover, a remedy to the generation of ozone, which is a by-product from the ionization process, has not been considered in other previous related studies.
 Thus, the proposed research aims to evaluate the strategies (e.g., material type and configuration of charging electrodes, voltage level) in minimizing ozone production in larger scales such as in commercial poultry houses.
-More importantly, from industry perspectives, the Chicken Farmers of Saskatchewan (CFS) is interested in applying new techniques, such as the ESP, to reduce dust and associated odour and microbes in poultry barns and has shown support in the proof of concept project funded by SHRF and this proposed project.
+More importantly, from industry perspectives, the Chicken Farmers of Saskatchewan (CFS) are interested in applying new techniques, such as ESP, to reduce dust and associated odour and microbes in poultry barns.

 Aims of the Project

 The aims of this project: